Mellis, Suffolk, St Mary's Church

-Over the arch are painted royal coat of arms to Charles I, dated 1653.
+Over the arch is a painted royal coat of arms to Charles I, dated 1653.
 It is an interesting date, for Charles was dead by that time, and the country in the grip of Cromwell's Commonwealth.
-The Mellis coat of arms are one of only 5 to Charles in all of England.
+The Mellis coat of arms is one of only five to Charles in all of England.

 The nave roof is 15th century, supported on stone corbel heads carved with figures of angels holding shields and musical instruments.
 Though most of the benches date to restoration in 1858 many of the medieval bench ends were re-used, including several poppyhead ends.

 Fragments of medieval stained glass are gathered in the south-east nave window, where you can make out figures of St James the Less and St Jude.
 Against the east wall of the nave is a 16th-century altar tomb.
 There is no inscription, but it may commemorate John Yaxley, Serjeant at Law, who died in 1505.